caporaso-lab/2024-q2-ITN-Workshop/book/06-provenance.md

 ---
 ```

-## Wrapping up: what did you do five days ago?
+## Wrapping up: What did you do three days ago?

 ```{exercise}
 :label: q1